Minor Program

 -

-Students are encouraged to enroll in the spring of their sophomore year, but no later than the start of their senior year.
+Students may enroll starting in the spring of their sophomore year, following the official declaration of their major, and no later than the beginning of their senior year.

 For enrollment in the minor program, it is required to have your major declared beforehand.